 Some travel-related problems can begin after travel.
 For example, decompression illness Decompression Sickness Decompression sickness is a disorder in which nitrogen dissolved in the blood and tissues by high pressure forms bubbles as pressure decreases.
 Symptoms can include fatigue and pain in muscles... read more (the bends) can occur after a scuba diver surfaces.
 Scuba divers should not fly for 24 hours after diving, as this increases risk.
 Some symptoms may develop weeks or months after a person has returned.
 Fever after international travel is especially common.
 For example, malaria often causes fever days after exposure.
 Although the connection between travel and new symptoms often is not apparent, information about recent travel can be the key element in making a diagnosis.
 Therefore, people should tell their doctor about any recent travel when they experience any medical problem.

-Both the International Society of Travel Medicine (www.istm.org) and the American Society of Tropical Medicine and Hygiene (www.astmh.org) have lists of travel clinics on their web sites.
+The International Society of Travel Medicine (www.istm.org) has lists of travel clinics.
 Many of these clinics specialize in assisting travelers who are ill after they return home.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 Centers for Disease Control and Prevention: Travelers' Health